 Plan Goal Trail User Experience Footprint on Park Resources Sharing Park Resource Stories Sustaining the Trail Network Utilization of Trail Partnerships Alternative 3B Alternative 4A Same as Alternative 3A plus the addition of new mountain trails in two park areas to expand new outdoor recreation experiences in the park.
-Expansion of trails in all regions of the park, including the expansion of intra- park long distance trails.
-Multi-use Expansion of trails in some areas of park will have a footprint on park resources but be minimized by Sustainable Trail Guidelines.
-Expansion of trails in many areas of park will have a footprint on park resources but be minimized by Some expansion of sharing park resource stories, particularly adjacent to existing visitor contact centers Significant expansion of sharing park resource stories through destination trail systems adjacent Same as Alternative 3A.
-Same as Alternative 2A Limitations will occur due to expansion of trails and additional Same as Alternative 3A.
-Additional expansion of user groups with off- road bicycle use to support trail network.
-Significant partnership resources will be required to support expanded trail system. connections to regional greenway networks and coordination of bike lanes provide alternative user experiences to access the park.
-Sustainable Trail Guidelines. to visitor contact centers and to primitive park resource features. required resources to sustain.
+Expansion of trails in all regions of the park, including the expansion of intra- park long distance Expansion of trails in some areas of park will have a footprint on park resources but be minimized by Sustainable Trail Guidelines.
+Expansion of trails in many areas of park will have a footprint on park resources but be Some expansion of sharing park resource stories, particularly adjacent to existing visitor contact centers Significant expansion of sharing park resource stories through Same as Alternative 3A.
+Same as Alternative 2A Limitations will occur due to Same as Alternative 3A.
+Additional expansion of user groups with mountain bike use to support trail network.
+Significant partnership resources will be required to support expanded trails.
+Multi-use connections to regional greenway networks and coordination of bike lanes provide alternative user experiences to access the park. minimized by Sustainable Trail Guidelines. destination trail systems adjacent to visitor contact centers and to primitive park resource features. expansion of trails and additional required resources to sustain.
 Expansion of user groups to support trail network will occur.
-Alternative 4B Same as Alternative 4A plus the addition of a new off-road bike trail system through multiple regions of the park to expand new outdoor recreation experiences in the park.
+Alternative 4B Same as Alternative 4A plus the addition of a new mountain bike trail system through multiple regions of the park to expand new outdoor recreation experiences in the park.
 Expansion of trails in many areas of park will have a footprint on park resources but be minimized by Sustainable Trail Guidelines Significant expansion of sharing park resource stories through destination trail systems adjacent to visitor contact centers and to primitive park resource features.
 Same as Alternative 4A.
 Same as Alternative 4A.
-Additional expansion of user groups with off- road bicycle use to support trail network.
-Alternative 5 (Preferred Alternative) Expansion of trail experiences for recreation and destination trails, including limited new off-road bicycle use.
+Additional expansion of user groups with mountain bike use to support trail network.
+Alternative 5 (Preferred Alternative) Expansion of trail experiences for recreation and destination trails, including limited new mountain bike use.
 Expansion of trails in many areas of park will have a footprint on park resources but be minimized by Sustainable Trail Guidelines Expansion of trails to share park resource stories, near visitor contact centers and primitive areas of the park.
 Sustainable Trail Guidelines will incorporate practices and strategies to sustain the trail network.
 Expanded partnership resources will be required to support expanded trail system.
 Expansion of user groups to support trail network will occur.